JCSDA/spack-stack/doc/source/Platforms.rst

    spack config add "packages:all:providers:mpi:[openmpi@4.1.3]" spack config add "packages:all:compiler:[apple-clang@13.1.6]"

-7. Optionally edit site config files and common config files, for example to emove duplicate versions of external packages that are unwanted
+7. Optionally, edit site config files and common config files, for example to remove duplicate versions of external packages that are unwanted

 .. code-block:: console